 The appeal authority may invite the parties to make submissions on its jurisdiction and it will then determine, based on any submissions received, if it has jurisdiction over the appeal and must notify the parties in writing of the decision.

+The provisions of this section apply, with the necessary changes, to a notice to oppose an appeal contemplated in section 125.

 PART C: PARTIES TO AN APPEAL